Rithvik1709/100-days-of-grind/DSA/Day-00 Patterns /README.md

 On Day 00, we start by strengthening the fundamental aspect of DSA: **Pattern Building**.

-### What is Pattern Building?

-Pattern building is the ability to recognize common structures and patterns within problems.
-It's a key skill that helps you quickly devise efficient solutions and understand how algorithms work.
-The focus is on identifying recurring themes in problem-solving and practicing them.

-### Tips for Logic Building

-Here are some tips to improve your problem-solving skills and logic-building capabilities:

-1. **Understand the Problem**:
-   - Read the problem statement multiple times.
-   - Break it down into smaller parts.
-   - Visualize the problem through examples or diagrams.

-2. **Identify the Pattern**:
-   - Start by solving basic problems with loops, recursion, or brute force.
-   - Look for repeated patterns in problems (e.g., array manipulation, matrix traversal, searching, sorting).
-   - Practice recognizing common patterns, such as:
-     - Sliding window
-     - Backtracking
-     - Divide and conquer
-     - Greedy algorithms

-3. **Practice with Simple Patterns**:
-   - Start with basic patterns like:
-     - Printing number pyramids
-     - Star patterns (triangular, square, etc.)
-     - Palindromes
-   - Gradually move on to more complex patterns as your logic improves.

-4. **Write Pseudocode**:
-   - Before jumping into coding, write pseudocode for the algorithm to clarify your logic.
-   - This will help in breaking the problem into smaller chunks.

-5. **Practice Regularly**:
-   - Consistency is key.
-Spend time solving problems daily and review previous solutions to spot improvements.
-   - Don't be afraid to make mistakes; they are a part of learning.

-6. **Debugging**:
-   - Always debug and trace your code step-by-step.
-   - Use print statements to check the flow of your algorithm.
-   - Debugging enhances your understanding of how your solution works.

 **Logic**:
 1. The number of rows determines the pattern.
 2. For each row, print increasing numbers from `1` to `i`, then print decreasing numbers back to `1`.